 See All Bespoke Unit Shoe Style Guides

-Beckett Simonon proudly craft their ethical footwear from their Colombian workshop in Bogotá, which are all made from Argentinian calfskin with a vachette lining.
+Beckett Simonon proudly crafts its ethical footwear from their Colombian workshop in Bogotá, which are all made from gold-rated Italian leather with an Argentinian vachette lining.
 As they’re made using a Blake stitch, they require no breaking in and are comfortable from the start.
 Therefore, they’re a great option for summer wear.

 As part of Clark’s Artisan Collection, the Atticus Limit represents the brand’s heritage.
 Famed for their desert boots listed below, their Chukkas feature all the traditional hallmarks of the shoe style.
 However, the Nubuck uppers conceal an OrthoLite footbed and comfortable rubber sole.